‘A pianist that never played a single piece of Chopin can’t be called a pianist’

 Spread over different concerts, masterpianists give their interpretation of Chopin’s music, and share their love for the composer’s work and life.

-In 2016 the Brussels Chopin Day turned into a concert cycle of 4 full recitals per season, and the ‘Day’ changed into ‘Days’.
+In 2016 the Brussels Chopin Day turned into a concert cycle of five full recitals per season, and the ‘Day’ changed into ‘Days’.

-Over the passed five editions the Brussels Chopin Days had the honour to recieve pianists from Belgium, Holland, Austria, Poland, Ukraine, Russia, USA, Italy, Bulgaria and Latvia.
+Over the passed editions the Brussels Chopin Days had the honour to receive pianists from Belgium, Holland, Austria, Poland, Ukraine, Russia, USA, Italy, Bulgaria, Argentinia, Latvia and Lithuania.

 Location of the festival is the Hall of the Conservatory of Brussels.